Internal Controls for Nonprofits- Top 10 Best Practices

 2. Nonprofit bank reconciliations

-Make sure these are done by someone other than the person who is making deposits and withdrawal.
+Make sure these are done by someone other than the person who is making deposits and withdrawals.
 Also, make sure the reconciliations are done on a monthly basis so that suspicious activity can be caught right away.

 3. Who are your nonprofit’s check signers?